How to Build Simple Birdhouses — Easy Step-by-Step Guide

 10. 10

 Inspect your birdhouse for any sharp edges or loose parts.
-Ensure the entrance hole is smooth.
-Your simple birdhouse is now ready to be mounted!
+Ensure the entrance hole is smooth and free of splinters.
+A final light sanding can be done if needed to achieve a polished look.

 Tips & Troubleshooting

 • 3For a more durable finish, you can paint or stain the exterior of the birdhouse with non-toxic, outdoor-safe products.
-Avoid painting the interior or around the entrance hole.
+Avoid painting the interior or around the entrance hole, as the chemicals can be harmful to birds and their young.

 • 4Mount your birdhouse in a safe location, away from predators and strong winds, ideally facing away from prevailing weather.
-A height of 5-10 feet is generally recommended.
+A height of 5-10 feet is generally recommended, and placing it near natural cover like trees or shrubs can provide additional security.

 Frequently Asked Questions